audriga/html2jsonld-php/tests/resources/README.md

 * `website-without-markup.html` - https://www.example.com - html without any markup.

 * `mixed-jsonld-microdata.html` - A real world example of a website containing both JSON-LD tags, and Microdata, as well as having more than one JSON-LD tag.
 (Source: https://www.zeit.de/zeit-magazin/2023-06/schokolade-tonys-tafel-genuss)

+##  Related to other projects

+* `resources/cookbook-issue-campbells.html` - HTML pulled from hellofresh.de, which caused an issue in [nextcloud/cookbook](https://github.com/nextcloud/cookbook).
+See: https://github.com/nextcloud/cookbook/issues/1509.

+* `resources/cookbook-issue-indian-recipie.html` - HTML pulled from marmiton.org, which caused an issue in [nextcloud/cookbook](https://github.com/nextcloud/cookbook).
+See: https://github.com/nextcloud/cookbook/issues/1592.

+* `cookbook-issue-rewe.html` - HTML pulled from rezeptwelt.de, which caused an issue in [nextcloud/cookbook](https://github.com/nextcloud/cookbook).
+See: https://github.com/nextcloud/cookbook/issues/1508.